awsdocs/aws-direct-connect-user-guide/doc_source/create-connection.md

 You can create a standalone connection, or you can create a connection to associate with a LAG in your account\.
 If you associate a connection with a LAG, it's created with the same port speed and location as specified in the LAG\.

-If you do not have equipment at an AWS Direct Connect location, first contact an AWS partner at the AWS Partner Network \(APN\)\.
+If you do not have equipment at an AWS Direct Connect location, first contact an AWS partner at the APN\.
 For more information, see [APN Partners Supporting AWS Direct Connect](https://aws.amazon.com/directconnect/partners)\.

 **To create a new connection**

 1. Open the AWS Direct Connect console at [https://console\.aws\.amazon\.com/directconnect/](https://console.aws.amazon.com/directconnect/)\.

-1. In the navigation bar, select the region for the connection\.
+1. In the navigation bar, select the Region for the connection\.

 1. In the navigation pane, choose **Connections**\.